wikimatze/wikimatze.de/_posts/2014-07-24-code-coverage-tools-for-padrino.md

 ```

-When this is done you need to start the `metric_fu` command from your commandline:
+When this is done you need to start the `metric_fu` command from your command line:

 ```bash